- BCM-Smith Medical Research Bldg Room: S409 Mail Stop: BCM335 Houston, Texas 77030 United States

 - Identification of therapeutic targets and drug development

 - Ions and ion channels in disease

 - Venom peptides and antioxidants nanomaterials as potential therapeutics

 - Therapies targeting fibroblast-like synoviocytes

-Christine Beeton is an immunologist with an interest in autoimmune diseases.
+Christine Beeton is an immunologist with an interest in autoimmunity.
 She received a Bachelor and a Master of Science in Biochemistry from the Faculté des Sciences de Luminy within the Université de la Mediterranée in Marseille, France.
-She joined Dr. Evelyne Béraud’s group for her PhD in Immunology and then moved to the University of California, Irvine, to join Dr. K. George Chandy’s group in the Department of Physiology and Biophysics as a Postdoctoral Fellow in 2001.
+She joined Dr. Evelyne Béraud’s group for her PhD in Immunology.
+After graduation, she moved to the University of California, Irvine, to join Dr. K. George Chandy’s group in the Department of Physiology and Biophysics as a Postdoctoral Fellow in 2001.
 She was promoted to Assistant Researcher in 2006 and joined the faculty of the Department of Molecular Physiology and Biophysics at Baylor College of Medicine in 2008.
 In 2010 she assumed the role of Academic Director of the Cytometry and Cell Sorting Core for the Dan L Duncan Cancer Center at Baylor College of Medicine.
-She was promoted to Associate Professor with Tenure in 2014.
+She was promoted to Associate Professor with Tenure in 2015.

 - For a complete list of Dr. Beeton's publications. "click here."